SecilOzkSen/protein_function_dataset/README.md

 - CAFA test proteins are excluded from training.
 - TrEMBL full file must be manually downloaded and filtered.
 - Scripts are Python 3.5+ compatible.
+- Zero-shot terms are defined externally: any GO term found in the ontology but absent from the training annotations (GOA + optional CAFA).
+Few-shot/common will be derived downstream in the main project.

 ---